apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel Gaza: Hostages shot by IDF put out 'SOS' sign written with leftover food**
+**Car plows into parked SUV in Biden's motorcade outside Delaware campaign headquarters**

-You can read more about it [here](https://www.bbc.com/news/world-middle-east-67745092).
+You can read more about it [here](https://www.npr.org/2023/12/17/1219907138/car-hits-biden-motorcade-delaware).

 ## Requirements
 - Python 3.8